-Travel takes on a very special meaning for those who travel the world looking for wildlife.
-If you love heading to off-the-beaten-path destinations to see beautiful animals in their natural habitat, look no further than the San Juan islands.
-Follow along as our guest contributor, Shaly Pereira from traveltoes85, takes us on a beautiful adventure around the Orca trail in San Juan Islands.
+Would you like to go whale watching in the San Juan Islands?
+Follow along as guest contributor, Shaly Pereira from traveltoes85, takes us on a beautiful adventure around the Orca trail in the San Juan Islands off Washington State.

-In January this year, Tilikum, the oldest Orca in Sea World died of lung infection.
+In January 2017, Tilikum, the oldest orca whale in Sea World died of a lung infection.
 Tilikum had spent 33 years of his life in captivity, entertaining millions of visitors at Sea World.
 He was the perfect example of a magnificent animal captured by man, separated from his family and used for entertainment.

-Belonging to the US State of Washington, the San Juan Islands are picturesquely embedded into the Northwestern landscape between Puget Sound and the Vancouver Island in British Columbia, Canada.
-The Pacific Ocean – deep and mysterious – holds this archipelago in its bosom, nurturing in its depths, a vastly diverse marine life.
+Belonging to the United States and located in the State of Washington, the San Juan Islands are picturesquely embedded into the Northwestern landscape between Puget Sound and Vancouver Island in British Columbia, Canada.
+The Pacific Ocean—deep and mysterious—holds this archipelago in its bosom, nurturing in its depths, a vastly diverse marine life.

 The Orcas of San Juan Islands are free, beautiful and belong in the vast expanse of the ocean, surrounded by their family members.
 An artificial tank, no matter how big can never be a replacement for the ocean, the Orca’s rightful home.
 This fact is glaringly obvious to anyone who watches them in the wild.